College of Arts and Letters2016-2017

 We strongly encourage you to pursue a local, national or international internship (Fieldwork Experience) in your junior or senior year.
 A departmental contract is required for all internships - please speak with the department chair or your advisor for more information.

-Junior and senior REL students may apply to be teaching assistants in REL 150: Religions of the World.
-For more information, please contact the REL Program Coordinator (see CCS website for contact information).
+CCS students may apply to be teaching assistants in the department's FYLI courses.
+For more information, please contact the appropriate Program Coordinator in Art History, Comparative Study of Religions, Asian Studies and Humanities (see CCS website for contact information).